The General Data Protection Law (LGPD) was passed in August 2018 and will come into effect in August 2020.

 However, fines of up to 2% of the company’s net revenue are also imposed, not reaching more than R$ 50 million.

-Another penalty is to make public the irregularity in the processing of data or to block or delete personal data from the organization’s system.
+Another penalty is to make public the irregularity in the data processing or to block or delete personal data from the organization’s system.

 Much of the users’ most private data is stored in companies’ databases.
 Therefore, a law to protect users is critical.
 For this reason, your business must prepare to comply with all LGPD rules.